-The joint master's programme in Nuclear Energy educates tomorrow’s nuclear engineers in how to address the key technical, social and environmental challenges faced by the industry.
+The joint master's programme in Nuclear Energy educates tomorrow's nuclear engineers in how to address the key technical, social and environmental challenges faced by the industry.
 Going beyond the scope of a traditional nuclear education, the programme helps tomorrow’s engineers understand nuclear power in the context of a diverse energy mix.
-The programme is offered by four European universities through EIT InnoEnergy.
+The programme is offered by seven European universities through EIT InnoEnergy.

 Nuclear Energy at KTH

 A new generation of advanced nuclear technologies offer unparalleled power, speed and scalability to dramatically accelerate the transition to a low or even post-carbon energy landscape.
 At the same time, innovations in waste management have dramatically reduced risk and negative impact on the environment.

 Experts across the globe coincide on the potential of nuclear energy in the fight against climate change.
 The United Nations Intergovernmental Panel on Climate Change (IPCC) highlights the need for nuclear energy to achieve a rapid decarbonisation.
 In fact, the four most promising pathways that could limit global warming by 1.5°C by 2050 include nuclear energy.
 The possibilities are clear.
 And enormously exciting...